Vaccines are safe and effective and the best way to protect you and those around you from serious illnesses.

 The COVID-19 vaccine is another tool in the toolbox for our fight against COVID-19, and we must continue to practice other mitigation efforts, like wearing a mask, hand washing, physical distancing.

-While more COVID-19 vaccines are being developed as quickly as possible, routine processes and procedures remain in place to ensure the safety of any vaccine that is authorized or approved for use.
+While more COVID-19 vaccines are being developed as quickly as possible, routine processes and procedures remain in place to of any vaccine that is authorized or approved for use.
 Safety is a top priority, and there are many reasons to get vaccinated.

 It is also important to understand that the COVID-19 vaccine will not make you sick with COVID-19.
 After getting the vaccine, you will not test positive for a COVID-19 viral test.